Term vs. whole life insurance: Which is right for you?

 Alternatives to term and whole life insurance

-Annuities insurance contracts that you can purchase with a lump sum payment or a stream of premium payments.9 In return for your investment, you’ll receive a regular income stream, which can start immediately or at a later date when you are closer to retirement.
+Annuities are insurance contracts that you can purchase with a lump sum payment or a stream of premium payments.9 In return for your investment, you’ll receive a regular income stream, which can start immediately or at a later date when you are closer to retirement.
 As with cash value life insurance, the funds invested in an annuity grow tax-deferred.

 Annuities can pay you for a set period or for your entire lifetime.
 Many people purchase annuities to help ensure that they will have a consistent income stream through retirement.
 Others want to help ensure that their beneficiaries will have a consistent income stream in the event of their death.

-The truth is there are many things to consider besides the type of life insurance policy you get.
-How much coverage do you need?
-What are all the different policy options (or riders)?10 Is there other coverage I need to protect my family?
+The truth is, there are many things to consider besides the type of life insurance policy you get.